About This Website

 The more diverse the culture, the more determined I was!

-Married 25 years ago, my wife Pam, who like me loves what Africa has to offer, and I still do a lot of travelling to those remote parts of Southern Africa.
+Married in 1995, my wife Pam, who like me loves what Africa has to offer, and I still do a lot of travelling to those remote parts of Southern Africa.

-The way we’ve done it for years has become more refined, and a trusty, now old, Land Rover Defender, kitted out with every necessary (and unnecessary?) after market accessory, is our standard means of transport – as well as our local supply store and our accommodation.
+The way we did it for years was a far more refined, and trusty, 1994 200Tdi Land Rover Defender, kitted out with every necessary (and unnecessary?) after market accessory, as our standard means of transport – as well as our food pantry and our rooftop accommodation.

 It’s all these travel experiences that have really enriched my life, and I cannot help myself when anyone asks for help or suggestions!